tknieza/github-wrapped/README.md

-# Github Year Wrapped 2019
+# Github Year Wrapped

-ReactJS Web application that curatively shows off what projects you were a part of during 2019!
+Web application that curatively shows you activity across GitHub.

 ## Table of Contents